unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 #    $TOOLS_ROOT/cldr/cldr-to-icu/build-icu-data.xml
 #
-# The files used in previous versions are the following; unsure whether these
+# The files used in previous versions are the following.
+These are not used in
-# are still used at all in the ICU-67-and-later process.
-For now they should be
+# the ICU-67-and-later process, but for now they should be kept up to date to
-# kept up to date to enable paralel use of the older build process for verification.
+# enable parallel use of the older build process for verification.
 #
 #    $ICU4C_DIR/source/data/icu-config.xml - Update <locales> to add or remove
 #                CLDR locales for inclusion in ICU.
 Update <paths> to prefer